How to create amazing scratchy textures and designs and overlays using Photoshop gradients in CC 2017 2015 etc

 5) Click ok.

 6) To create streaks or lines coming from a central point (for the scratchy effect) set the type to "angle" (via the top option bar) and set the opacity to 25% so you will be able to see the underlying gradients after repeat applications.

-The image below shows just a few applications of the preset.
+The image above shows just a few applications of the preset.
 Apply the origin of the preset in different locations in the document.
 This can be repeated and repeated to create ever more scratches and complexity.